weefbellington/screenplay/README.md

 ###1.
 Introduction

-#####1.1 What is Screenplay?
 Screenplay is a minimalist framework for building Android applications, powered by Square's [Flow](http://corner.squareup.com/2014/01/mortar-and-flow.html).
 Screenplay inherits Flow's "less is more" approach to Android development: a Screenplay application consists of single activity and multiple Views, with the Views arranged on a backstack.

-**Build**
-- single-activity applications,
-- with support for modal views
-- and animated scene transitions,
-- without the need for Fragments or Dialogs.

-**Features**
-- a tiny codebase,
-- component-oriented architecture,
-- constructor-based, DI friendly object initialization,
-- and helpful example code

-#####1.2 Overview

 In Screenplay, the backstack consists of a series of objects called Scenes.
 Scenes fulfill the roles of both Fragments and a Dialogs; a single variable, `Scene#isModal`, defines whether it is full-screen or floats above other content.